-The soil microbiome is a subset of the crop microbiome.
-Soil is the repository of the resources, especially fungal and bacterial microbes, needed for plants to be productive.
-In the case of crop plants grown for food, feed, and fiber, this repository harbors and provides the living and non-living resources needed to produce an economical yield of a cultivated crop.

-- Many of the soil resources needed for a productive crop are derived from or are enhanced by soil microbial activity.
-For example, nutrients that are tied up in residue from a preceding crop are only released for future plant productivity if soil microbes are present in an amount needed to do the job. - Microbes in the soil and the plants growing in that soil form a symbiotic relationship that benefits both entities-i.e. the microbes influence soil properties such as soil structure and nutrient availability that benefit a growing plant, and the plants provide a food source for the microbes through root exudates and decomposition of crop residue. - The number and diversity of soil microbes depends on: 1) soil properties such as texture, acidity, moisture content, aggregate stability, and organic matter content; 2) the crop or crops being grown on a site; and 3) site management history that involves tillage practices/intensity, cover cropping, and supplemental fertilization. - Products of/from soil microbial activity aid in the establishment and maintenance of good soil structure that will enhance root proliferation and minimize the effects of erosive forces. - A healthy soil with a robust microbial population can minimize nitrogen and
+- Soil is the repository of resources, especially fungal and bacterial microbes, needed for plants to be productive. - In the case of crop plants grown for food, feed, and fiber, this repository harbors and provides the living and non-living resources needed to produce an economical yield of a cultivated crop. - The microbes in the soil and the plants growing in that soil form a symbiotic relationship that benefits both entities-i.e. the microbes influence soil properties such as soil structure and nutrient availability that benefit a growing plant, and the plants provide a food source for the microbes through root exudates and decomposition of crop residue. - The number and diversity of soil microbes depends on: 1) soil properties such as texture, acidity, moisture content, aggregate stability, and organic matter [OM] content; 2) the crop or crops being grown on a site; and 3) site management history that involves tillage practices/intensity, cover cropping, and supplemental fertilization. - Many of the soil resources needed for a productive crop are derived from or are enhanced by soil microbial activity.
+For example, nutrients that are tied up in residue from a preceding crop are only released for use by a future crop if the appropriate soil microbes are present in an amount needed to do the job. - Products of/from soil microbial activity aid in the establishment and maintenance of good soil structure that will enhance root proliferation and minimize the effects of erosive forces. - A healthy soil with a robust microbial population can minimize nitrogen [N] and